April 4, 2017

 “I feel a kinship to who she is.
 She knows and understands the battle that we fight every day,” said Ohio congresswoman Marcia Fudge.
 “She has a special place for us because she really gets it.”
 On election night, an estimated 94 percent of black women voted for Clinton.

 Susan Bordo is a critic and cultural historian, and holds the Otis A. Singletary Chair in the Humanities at the University of Kentucky, where she teaches in the department of Gender and Women’s Studies.
 She has written many books, including The Creation of Anne Boleyn: A New Look at England’s Most Notorious Queen.
-Her latest is The Destruction of Hillary Clinton, recently published by Melville House.
+Her latest is The Destruction of Hillary Clinton, out now in paperback from Melville House.